 About the Author

-Sammy Wright is Head of School at a large secondary in Sunderland.
-He sat on the government's Social Mobility Commission from 2018 to 2021, becoming a key voice in the debates over exam grades during the pandemic.
-He has taught for twenty years at schools in Oxfordshire, London and the North East.
-His debut novel Fit won the Northern Book Prize.
+Sammy Wright is Deputy Head of a large secondary in Sunderland.
+He sat on the government's Social Mobility Commission from 2018-21, becoming a key voice in the debates over exam grades during the pandemic.
+He has taught for twenty years at schools in Oxfordshire, London and the North East, and is also an award-winning writer of fiction, including the Northern Book Prize for his debut novel Fit.

 Dimensions (Overall): 9.41 Inches (H) x 6.37 Inches (W) x 1.08 Inches (D)